ozaner/ozaner.github.io/_posts/math/00-0-0-dottie-number.md

 <!-- [^f5]: You may have noticed I didn't include an exact representation of the solution to the quartic equation.
 This is because, even though there exists a generic solution to quartic polynomials, it is crazily complex and not worth using practically.
 Click [here](https://upload.wikimedia.org/wikipedia/commons/9/95/Quartic_Formula.jpg) to see the equation in its entirety. -->

-[^f6]: The definite integral is courtesy of Franklin Dyer's [question](https://math.stackexchange.com/questions/2446725/integral-representation-of-the-dottie-number) on the math StackExchange It includes his derivation as well.
+[^f6]: The definite integral is courtesy of Franklin Dyer's [question](https://math.stackexchange.com/questions/2446725/integral-representation-of-the-dottie-number) on the math StackExchange, which also includes his derivation.

 [1]: https://upload.wikimedia.org/wikipedia/commons/thumb/9/98/Dottie_number.svg/800px-Dottie_number.svg.png